SarahMATU/DigiRainProject/_posts/2024-03-11-DigiRainProject.md

 Number 3, how would I display them?
 I want single streams of characters, but do I want them falling one after another from left to right, right to left, truly random?
 There are so many possibilities and any of them is possible.
 I decided on single streams printing about 9 characters per line, in different coordinates for each line of code.

-I also created a function to hide the cursor that displays in the console
+I also created a function to hide the cursor that displays in the console.
 ```
 void DigiRain::hideCursor() {
 	CONSOLE_CURSOR_INFO info;